maloef/cloud-capstone/README.md

 # cloud-capstone-backend
-My final project for Udacity's AWS Cloud Developer Nanodegree.
+My final project for Udacity's _Cloud Developer Nanodegree_.
 This is an alternative implementation of the backend of the Todo application from chapter 4 of the Nanodegree.
 The implementation uses Java, Spring Boot, and AWS App Runner.
 The React frontend for this application is in the repository https://github.com/maloef/cloud-capstone-frontend.
 This is exactly the same code as in chapter 4 - I only updated the endpoint configuration.

-# Technical remarks
+## Technical remarks
-* The backend behaves in the same way as the backend in chapter 4.
+* The backend behaves in the same way as the backend from chapter 4.
 Like in chapter 4, Auth0 is used for authentication.

+* Continuous deployment:
-* Continuous deployment: A new Docker image is built automatically with Github actions when code is pushed to GitHub.
-The image is pushed to AWS Elastic Container Registry.
-AWS App Runner automatically deploys the new version.
+    * A new Docker image is built automatically with GitHub actions when code is pushed to GitHub.
+    * GitHub pushes this image to AWS Elastic Container Registry.
+    * AWS App Runner automatically deploys the new version.

 * The DynamoDB table and the S3 bucket that are used by the application are created on application start if they do not yet exist.

-# How to set up the project in AWS
+## How to set up the application in AWS
+The directory `aws-setup` contains JSON files that are used to set up the application.

 1. In the AWS console, navigate to Elastic Container Registry and create a new private repository named `cloud-capstone`.
 According to the AWS documentation, this repository has to be private if we want to use continuous deployment:
    "App Runner doesn't support automatic (continuous) deployment for Amazon ECR public images." (https://docs.aws.amazon.com/apprunner/latest/dg/service-source-image.html)